-Books stacked on tables, floors, and double deep on bookshelves.
-Those books need a roomy home.
-There are many types and styles of bookcases available today and many different woodworking plans to build your own.
+If you have books stacked on tables, floors, and double deep on bookshelves, those books need a roomy home.
+There are many types and styles of bookcases available today, and many different woodworking plans to build your own.

 A portable bookcase was designed for their needs.
-In original barrister bookcases there are several glass-fronted separate shelf units that may be stacked to form a cabinet.
+In original barrister bookcases, there were several glass-fronted separate shelf units that might be stacked to form a cabinet.
 When a barrister changed chambers, each shelf could be moved separately without removing its contents.
 Each glass door is hinged at the top of the shelf and slides up and out of the way to allow access to a shelf and to protect the content from dirt and dust.

-Cubes with or without backs can be used individually or in groups on walls to display decorative pieces or books.
-They come in small or large and can be used individually or in groups, in a variety of creative ways with endless configurations and possibilities for the design guru.
-They can be stacked horizontally or vertically, used to create a traditional looking bookcase, or cubes can be put together to create room dividers.
+Cubes with or without backs can be used on walls to display decorative pieces or books.
+They come in small or large and can be used individually or in groups, in various creative ways with endless configurations and possibilities for the design guru.
+They can be stacked horizontally or vertically, used to create a traditional-looking bookcase, or cubes can be put together to create room dividers.
 The modular parts can be cubes that slide or snap together to create a tall vertical or low horizontal unit.

-Common finishes for modular bookcases are white or black, metal or a wood look.
-They come in many different colors from white to pastel to bright colors.
+Common finishes for modular bookcases are white or black, metal or wood.
+They come in many different colors, from white to pastel to bright colors.

 These are sleek, space-saving, and eye-catching in a home.
-They can be placed in unused areas and corners in a room to display books and treasures in an attractive way.
+They can be placed in unused areas and corners in a room to display books and treasures attractively.

 These resemble a ladder with shelves situated like rungs to hold books and other items.
 There are two types: freestanding or leaning.
-With some, the bottom shelf is large with shelf size decreasing with each rung, and the smallest shelf at the top.
+The bottom shelf is large, with shelf size decreasing with each rung and the smallest shelf at the top.
 The ladder bookcase is usually triangular from the side with four feet for added stability.
 It is a sleek design and works great in tight spaces; there is even a corner model.

 They lean against a wall or solid structure.
 The feet usually have rubber footing or other material to prevent sliding.
 The weight of the items placed on the shelves contributes to the stability of the unit.
 This bookcase is best placed where it will not get bumped into.

 Children’s bookcases are usually made smaller and in bright colors.
-Some have shelves that are positioned further apart to accommodate tall children’s books and they're usually made of plastic for easy cleaning.
+Some have shelves positioned further apart to accommodate tall children’s books, and they're usually made of plastic for easy cleaning.